things to do in Kona

 Kona Farmers Market

-You’ll also find a wide range of local arts and crafts on sale, from wood carvings to jewelry, so it’s near impossible to walk away empty-handed.
-All up, more than 40 different vendors line the stalls each week, serving up everything from locally-made honey and fragrant flowers to infamous Kona coffee, enormous macadamia nuts, handmade bread, and a host of exotic (and colorful) fruits hard to come by elsewhere.
+The Kona Farmers Market is held every Wednesday and Saturday from dusk until down, year round and also offers a wide range of local arts and crafts.
+It’s near impossible to walk away empty-handed, so make sure to explore the different stalls selling everything from locally-made honey and fragrant flowers to infamous Kona coffee, enormous macadamia nuts, handmade bread, and a host of exotic (and colorful) fruits hard to come by elsewhere.

 7 – Head down to beautiful Kealakekua Bay